ividang/AI_FinalProject/README.txt

   - Block 14              Vi Dang          Predicting testing images

-Note:
-The code is authored by Uysim a developer who contributed his work on Kaggle [4].
-In the source code he used CNN model.
-However, we will use his code as reference and will update his model using AlexNet.
-At this moment, the code is still in developing, therefore, there are a lot of errors that need to fix.

 Requirement to run the code:
 You can use GoogleColab to run the code.